wovo/psml/readme.md

 ~~~

 Sphere and cylinder are 3D solids.
-Shift is a 3D operator that shifts its subject in the specified
+Shift is a 3D filter that shifts its subject in the specified
 (z, y, z) direction.
-Rotate rotates its subject by the specified angles
+Rotate is a filter that rotates its subject by the specified angles
 (in degrees, around the x, y and z axes).
-The \*\* (Python power operator) applies a modifier
+The \*\* (Python power operator) applies a filter
-like shift or rotate to a solid.
+like shift or rotate to a solid, yielding a modified solid.
 The + operator combines solids.
 Finally the write method writes the corresponding OpenSCAD code
 to the output.scad file.
-When this file is opened in OpenSCAD it renders a simple snowman.
+When this file is opened in OpenSCAD, it shows a simple snowman.

 ![snowman](examples/images/snowman.png)

 The power of a general purpose language, in this case Python's
 list comprehension and reduce, can be used to create seemingly complex
 models with just a few lines.
+(A pity that full rendering of this model takes quite some time!)

 ~~~Python
 from psml import *